 Community members know the importance of restoring the healthy mangroves and reefs that their livelihoods depend on.
 They also recognize the area’s great potential for sustainable ecotourism and aquaculture and have already restored some coral reef.

-Members of the Sosua Fishermen’s Association have agreed to take charge of the maintenance, surveillance, and protection of the park.
+Members of the Sosua Fishermen’s Association have agreed to maintain, watch over, and protect the park.
 They will manage a mangrove nursery to propagate about 1,200 seedlings of all four mangrove species, and plant them in a five-acre area.
 They will also launch pilot projects to farm oysters and seaweed, both of which have viable markets.
 New nesting structures will help the park’s birds.

-After these activities, community members will move on to revitalizing the area for ecotourism.
-To make visitors’ experience pleasant and informative, they will add paths, a wildlife viewing point, a gathering center, and signs.
+After these activities, community members will move on to revitalizing the area for ecotourism, working with project partner Fundacion Ecologica Magua.
+They will add paths, a wildlife viewing point, a gathering center, and signs.
 They will buy equipment such as kayaks and paddleboards.
-The fishers will receive trainings on conservation and surveillance, and will learn how to teach visitors about the local ecosystems.
-Educational materials will be shared with local schools and businesses.
+The fishers will learn about conservation and surveillance, and how to teach visitors about the local ecosystems.
+They will share educational materials with local schools and businesses.
 Finally, they will set up a garbage collection center to make the environment healthier for all species, humans included.